Life on Campus

 The mission of Western Connecticut State University’s Applied Behavior Analysis program is to provide high-quality behavior analytic instruction to practitioners.
 We offer courses with advanced online technology in an academic environment dedicated to education and research.

 Learning Goals and Objectives

-Students will be able to demonstrate mastery of the knowledge of the basic skills, underlying principles of applied behavior analysis.
-In addition, students will demonstrate mastery of the knowledge of the application of practice-oriented skills in applied behavior analysis.
-The goal of the program is to provide instruction such that students are professionally competent and proficient in all areas of the Behavior Analyst Certification Board® and such that students are prepared the Board Certified Behavior Analyst Certification Examination provided by the Behavior Analyst Certification Board®.
+Candidates will be able to demonstrate mastery of the knowledge of the basic skills, underlying principles of applied behavior analysis.
+In addition, candidates will demonstrate mastery of practical skills in applied behavior analysis.
+The goal of the program is to ensure candidates are professionally competent and proficient in all areas of the Behavior Analyst Certification Board® and are prepared for the Board Certified Behavior Analyst Certification Examination.

 ADDITIONAL REQUIREMENT FOR CERTIFICATION EXAM ELIGIBILITY